SupremeCommanderMaps/Genesis_of_the_Order_Survival/README.md

 *   UnitBuffer
 *       Shield Hp, Size Increases when Health Multipier Mod
 *       Weapon Damge Mod, Range Mod and Fire Rate mod

+---- Version 20 ----
+*   Restrictions
+*       Check for Buildrestrictions Succesfull or els Stop Game "To Counter the No buildrestriction Mods"
+*   UnitBuffer
+*       Fixed SetLifetime bugging out Lazor weapons.
+Should fix GC and Czar bugging out
+*       Fixed Error for Czar Shield ImpactMesh "Czar has ImpactMeshBig!"
+*       Fixed Set Veterancy "update for new Vet system"
+*   SeraphimInvasion
+*       Fixed Set Veterancy "update for new Vet system"
+*   NukeEvent
+*       Fixed Deforming Land when Yolona's Spawning "Dont Spawn Buildings to close to Edge Map"